AlisonV2/av2-task-manager/README.md

 ### Sessions

 - POST /sessions : Logs a user in.
-- GET /sessions : Logs a user out, needs to be authenticated
+- DELETE /sessions : Logs a user out, needs to be authenticated

 ### Tasks